 “Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”

-God’s solution to anxiety is his peace standing guard over our minds and hearts, so God has called us to turn our anxious thoughts into opportunities for thankful prayers.
+These Bible verses for kids to memorize about anxiety show that God’s solution to anxiety is his peace standing guard over our minds and hearts, so God has called us to turn our anxious thoughts into opportunities for thankful prayers.
 In gratitude we focus our hearts on the blessings we have.
 In prayer we trust God with our circumstances.

 1 Peter 5:6-7